unique learning environment

 The concept of Middle School is not new but is a first for the Central West of NSW and many local students from Bathurst and surrounding areas are benefiting from this individual student-centred approach to learning in the critical formative Years 5 to 8.

-Introduced on All Saints Campus, Bathurst in the foundation year of Scots All Saints College the Middle School structure delivers outstanding results in and outside the classroom.
+The Scots All Saints Middle School structure delivers outstanding results in and outside the classroom.
 Acknowledging that adolescent learners have specific needs, our Middle School has a structure that allows us to implement a quality student wellbeing program in a meaningful context.

 Middle Schooling focuses on an individual student-centred approach to learning where we are committed to developing today’s learners into tomorrow’s leaders who are informed, compassionate and confident men and women of faith, who will flourish as global-minded citizens.

-The new multi-campus structure at Scots All Saints College of Junior (Years K-4), Middle School (Years 5-8) on All Saints Campus and Senior School (Years 9-12) on Scots Campus also encourages students in Years 9-12 to grow in a level of maturity for they can focus on study and learning confident and ready for life after school.
+The new multi-campus, progressive structure at Scots All Saints College of Junior (Years K-4), Middle School (Years 5-8) on Campus West (saints) and Senior School (Years 9-12) on Campus East (Scots) also encourages students in Years 9-12 to grow in a level of maturity for they can focus on study and learning confident and ready for life after school.

 “Essentially, we are building leaders for our future.
 We are confident, our students will be the ‘influencers’ in our communities – well-informed, compassionate and confident men and women of faith, who will flourish as independent, responsible young people,” Mr Jackman said.